farmera/sare_grant/study_methods.md

-It became apparent during our study that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment of a field.
-Likewise it became clear during the study that the ability to capture in the narrow band, with minimum distortion, was critical.
+It became apparent during our study that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment at a single point in time.
+Likewise it became clear that the ability to capture in the narrow band, with minimum distortion, was critical.

-#### Consumer-grade versus Professional Cameras

 #### More on Plant Biology

 * Creating an effective spectral index means capturing the right sort of light, at the right time of day.
 * Interpreting spectral indices requires capturing data at the right time in the growing season.
-* Thoughts on qualitative versus quantitative science.

 ![](img/ndvi_biology.png)
 ###### Figure 2.